 YouTube and Twitter may be banned in Russia: what is the reason

-A group of deputies submitted to the State Duma a bill on amendments to the law “On information, information technologies and information protection”, providing for the blocking by Roskomnadzor of resources that “admit discrimination” of the Russian media, writes Air force.
+A group of deputies submitted to the State Duma a bill on amendments to the law “On Information, Information Technologies and Information Protection,” providing for Roskomnadzor to block resources that “allow discrimination” against Russian media, writes Air force.

 Photo: Shutterstock

-The document introduces sanctions for Internet resources for “discriminating against materials from the Russian media”.
-It gives rise to the status of the owner of an information resource involved in violations of the rights and freedoms of a Russian.
+The document introduces sanctions for Internet resources for “discrimination against materials from Russian media.”
+It contains the status of the owner of an information resource involved in violations of the rights and freedoms of Russians.

 This status, according to the amendments, can be assigned by the Prosecutor General in agreement with the Ministry of Foreign Affairs.

-“The decision can also be made if access to socially important information on the basis of nationality, language is limited on the Internet resource, as well as in connection with the introduction of sanctions against Russia or its citizens,” the explanatory note to the document says.
-Among the authors of the initiative are deputy Alexander Khinshtein and member of the Federation Council Alexei Pushkov.
+“A decision may also be made if access to publicly important information on an Internet resource is limited on the basis of nationality, language, or in connection with the imposition of sanctions against Russia or its citizens,” says the explanatory note to the document.
+Among the authors of the initiative are deputy Alexander Khinshtein and member of the Federation Council Alexey Pushkov.

 The authorities will be able to fully or partially restrict access to resources, the owners of which have been found to be involved in such violations.
 In particular, they will be entitled to slow down traffic.
 The fine for Internet resources will be from several thousand to three million rubles (almost 40 thousand dollars), one of the co-authors of the bill, deputy Anton Gorelkin, told RIA Novosti.

-“Since April 2020, the authorized bodies of the Russian Federation have been recording complaints from the editorial offices of the media about the facts of censoring of their accounts by foreign Internet platforms Twitter, Facebook and YouTube.
-Media such as Russia Today, RIA Novosti, Crimea 24 were also censored.
-In total, about 20 facts of discrimination were recorded, ”the explanatory note says.
+“Since April 2020, the authorized bodies of the Russian Federation have been recording complaints from media editors about censorship of their accounts by foreign Internet platforms Twitter, Facebook and YouTube.
+Media outlets such as Russia Today, RIA Novosti, and Crimea 24 were also censored.
+In total, about 20 cases of discrimination were recorded,” the explanatory note says.

 Discriminatory actions against Russian clients of foreign services do exist, and this must be resolved, said the presidential press secretary Dmitry Peskov.

-“You see, these giants also have problems with their clients there,” he told reporters.
-“They not only discriminate against our media and our users, they also discriminate against their users.
+“You see, these giants also have problems with their clients,” he told reporters.
+“They not only discriminate against our media and our users, they also discriminate against their users.”
 That is, this problem is actually broader in nature.
-But in this case, let them deal with their own, and the main thing for us is to protect our users from such discrimination. ”
+But in this case, let them deal with their own issues, and the main thing for us is to protect our users from such discrimination.”

 How the internet reacted